kushberrycream/BookReviewSite/README.md

 ## Deployment
 I am currently deploying my website on Heroku deploying from the master branch.
 My Github Repository and Heroku are linked and are currently set to automatic deploys as I was having issues using multiple machines when I was using Heroku Git originally.
 Due to this all commits will deploy from the master branch automatically.
 The site can be viewed at https://bookclub-ms3.herokuapp.com/.
+For my site to run in Heroku I have had to supply a requirements.txt file to let Heroku and any other developers know what dependencies are needed for my site.
+I have also supplied a Procfile which lets heroku know the process type of my application.

 ### Commiting to Github
 1. Using my terminal window I firstly use `git pull https://github.com/kushberrycream/BookReviewSite.git` to pull the most upto date version of my repository.
 2. Once upto date I edit everything I need to and use `git add .` to stage all the edited files for commiting.